IsaacPrkr/IsaacPrkr/README.md

 I am a graduate in Computer Science at Nottingham-trent University currently looking for work and working on personal projects :)

 # 💫 About Me:
-🐍 Favourite Language: Python<br>🎯 Goal this Year: 500+ commits to GitHub<br>🔭 I’m currently working on: Car-Swiper (unfinished)<br>🌱 I’m currently learning: Java <br>📫 How to reach me: parkerisaac09 [at] gmail dot com - https://www.instagram.com/isaacprkr/ - Isaac Parker
+🐍 Favourite Language: Python<br>🎯 Goal this Year: 500+ commits to GitHub<br>🔭 I’m currently working on: Car-Swiper (unfinished)<br>🌱 I’m currently learning: Java, Docker <br>📫 How to reach me: parkerisaac09 [at] gmail dot com - https://www.instagram.com/isaacprkr/ - Isaac Parker

 Current Status: Looking for work